zepgram/module-multi-threading/README.md

   if set to false, the process will run sequentially.
 Running task sequentially may be useful when you want to keep the sort order of your items.

+- `$isFallBackEnabled`: This parameter is set to false by default and can be used for `ForkedSearchResultProcessor` or `ForkedCollectionProcessor` it can be useful only if your initial query has a flag that will be processed in your callback method.

 ### Memory Limit
 This module allows to bypass the limitation of the memory limit, because the memory limit is reset on each child process creation.
 This means that even if the memory limit